Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Problem Formulation

 \subsection{Single Machine Infinite Bus system}

-As illustrated in Fig. \ref{fig:smib}, the SMIB system serves as a simplified representation of the structure-preserving model, connecting a single synchronous generator to an infinite bus that approximates the remainder of the power grid.
-The infinite bus provides a fixed dynamic reference for the generator by maintaining a constant voltage magnitude and frequency \cite{sauer2017power}.
-Assuming negligible transmission losses and bus voltage deviations, the generator's electrical output power is expressed as: $P_{e}(\delta)=\frac{EV_\infty}{X} \sin \delta$ where $E$ is the internal generator voltage, $V_\infty$ is the infinite bus voltage, and $X$ denotes the equivalent reactance between the generator and the infinite bus.
-Substituting this expression into (\ref{eq:swing}) yields the swing equation for the SMIB system,
+As illustrated in Fig.~\ref{fig:smib}, the SMIB system serves as a simplified representation of the structure-preserving model, connecting a single synchronous generator to an infinite bus that approximates the remainder of the power grid.
+The infinite bus provides a fixed reference for the generator by maintaining a constant voltage magnitude and frequency \citep{sauer2017power}.
+Assuming negligible transmission losses and bus voltage deviations, the electrical output power of the generator is given by where $E$ is the internal generator voltage, $V_\infty$ is the infinite bus voltage, and $X$ denotes the equivalent reactance between the generator and the infinite bus.
+Substituting this expression into (\ref{eq:swing}) yields the swing equation for the SMIB system:

-The equation (\ref{eq:smib}) admits a direct mechanical analogy to a mass-spring-damper system.
+Equation~(\ref{eq:smib}) admits a direct mechanical analogy to a mass--spring--damper system.
 Under this interpretation, the rotor angle $\delta$ corresponds to the displacement of a mass, the inertia constant $M$ represents the mass that resists changes in rotor speed, and the damping coefficient $D$ accounts for the dissipation of oscillatory energy.
-Moreover, the synchronizing stiffness, defined as $\DD{P_e}{\delta}=\frac{EV_\infty}{X} \cos \delta$, acts as the spring constant that pulls the rotor angle back toward equilibrium.
+Moreover, the synchronizing stiffness, defined as acts as an effective spring constant that pulls the rotor angle back toward equilibrium.

 By introducing the rotor speed $\omega$, we reformulate (\ref{eq:smib}) as an equivalent first-order state-space system: